 13 May 2019

-Satellite imagery is now accessible directly within FBN® Maps.
-Any member who has field boundaries drawn in their FBN account will receive satellite images accessible via desktop or the FBN app.
+Satellite imagery is accessible directly within FBN® Maps.
+Any member who has field boundaries drawn in their FBN account can access satellite images via desktop or the FBN app.

 New images are loaded every 5 to 7 days